logo

 Occupation of a small part of the property will be charged as occupation of the whole under arrears legislation, but occupation for part of the year only will result in a reduced charge.

-The chattels charge
+The pre owned chattels charge

 Similar to the land charge, but the benefit taxed will be based on a percentage (5%) of the capital (market) value of the chattels.